felixnorden/moppepojkar/documentation/guides/manual-moped-controll.md

 # How to manually controll the moped

 ## Download the app
-Download the app at: , make sure to enable unknown sources.
+Download the app from: <https://github.com/sics-sse/moped/tree/master/WirelessIno>, build it and make sure to enable unknown sources on your phone.

 ## Start the car
-Connect the two battery cables and enable the turningly power switch.
-This starts all systems.
+Connect the two battery cables and enable the power by turning on the switch.
+This will start all systems.
-To enable driving, turn on the switch under the car, this gives the esc power.
+To enable driving, turn on the switch under the car, this gives the ESC power.

 ## Setup a wifi network
 Start a wifi network with the following configurations: